Electric-Coin-Company/zashi-android/stores/solana/media/README.md

 - Media files are committed to the repository
 - These files are used during `npx @solana-mobile/dapp-store-cli create release`
 - Update media assets as needed for new releases
-- Do not remove or rename files without updating `config.yaml`